contentful/slash-developers/docs/concepts/content-model.md

 ![New fields dialogue showing field types you can select](https://images.contentful.com/tz3n7fnw4ujc/5T9aAqcOrKOmGgYSwGq22s/530cf1377a1a16709df46fa4b3f2b106/0F75057E-1696-4631-86A6-AAC78904098F.png_dl_1)

 Fields also contain metadata, such as validations and widget appearance.

+{: .note}
+You can find more details on field properties, limits, and their underlying JSON structure in our [Content management API reference](/developers/docs/references/content-management-api/#/reference/content-types).

 Contentful stores individual items of content as _entries_, which represent textual or structural information based on the content type used.
 Items can also be _assets_, which are binary files, such as images, videos or documents.
 Assets have three fixed fields, the name, description and attached file.